What Are SEO Keywords?

 Basically, SEO keyword research should be an ongoing and ever-evolving part of your job as a marketer.
 Old keywords need to be reevaluated periodically, and high-volume, competitive keywords (or “head” keywords, as opposed to long-tailed keywords) can often be usefully replaced or augmented with longer, more specific phrases designed not to bring in just any visitor but exactly the right visitors.
 (Who visits your site – particularly if they’re people who are actively looking for your services – is at least as important as how many people visit.)

 And you’ve got to diversify.
 Here’s a tongue-twister that’s absolutely true: diversity is a key word in the keyword world.
 You’re not going to stand out if you find yourself using all of the same keywords as your competitors.
 Not only should you try new keyword search tools and keep track of the results, but you should feel free to experiment based on your own research – who else uses your keywords?
 And how do you make yourself stand out?
 By providing great content that truly answers the questions your prospective customers are asking with their keyword searches.

-Benefits of using WordStream’s keyword tools for better SEO include:
+Benefits of using WordStream’s keyword tools, including the Free Keyword Tool, for better SEO include:

-WordStream’s keyword toolset is also hugely valuable for PPC marketing – use the Keyword Niche Finder to identify new ad groups for your AdWords campaigns, and use the free Negative Keyword Tool to find negative keywords that will reduce wasteful clicks and save you money.
+WordStream’s keyword toolset is also hugely valuable for PPC marketing – use the Keyword Niche Finder to identify new ad groups for your Google Ads (formerly known as AdWords) campaigns, and use the free Negative Keyword Tool to find negative keywords that will reduce wasteful clicks and save you money.

 Now that you’ve found the best keywords, you need to put them to work in order to get SEO results (search-driven traffic, conversions, and all that good stuff).